chalermpongintarat/Pplacer-Pipeline/README.md

 # Pplacer-Pipeline
-Adapted by Chalermpong Intarat, Nov 2019
+Adapted by Chalermpong Intarat, Nov 2019.

-Installation Software
+Installation Software:
 1. Do a command line introductory course, if needed.
 For Mac, I did Macheads101 on Youtube.
 This will help you to figure out how to install the software.
 For a more advance writing scripts etc: http://mywiki.wooledge.org/BashGuide
 optional: do a python intro course, f.e. 'learn python the hard way' or 'python­Code academy'